davidgasquez/handbook/Data/Metrics.md

 	1. A [[Metrics | process for defining metrics]].
 	2. A single source of truth for the metrics.
 	3. A way to get metrics to all systems.
 - Product metrics allow measuring product progress and creating alignment in an outcome-oriented way.
 There are many product frameworks available to help us think about the right key things to track.
-Thic
+Think about **[product metrics that matter](https://uxdesign.cc/product-metrics-that-matter-951b9e4d4eca)** for you.

 ## Good Metric Checklist